learn-co-curriculum/phase-1-tasklister-mini-project/README.md

 ## Learning Goals:

-* Squelch a default action with `Event.preventDefault`
+* Squelch a default action with `event.preventDefault`

 ## Instructions: